-Mental health statistics: prevention and early intervention
+Mental health statistics: economic and social costs

-Mental health statistics: people seeking help
+Mental health statistics: stress

 Key findings from our study on stress for Mental Health Awareness Week 2018.
 This is the largest study on levels of stress in the UK.

 Stressed nation: 74% of UK 'overwhelmed or unable to cope' at some point in the past year14 May 2018,